List of Planet of the Apes characters: Dr Zira

-Dr Zira is a chimpanzee psychologist and veterinarian, who specializes in the study of humans, in the novel and subsequent film series.
+Dr. Zira is a chimpanzee psychologist and veterinarian, who specializes in the study of humans, in the novel and subsequent film series.
 Zira was played in the first three films by Kim Hunter.

-Zira is the partner of Cornelius, with both reporting to Dr Zaius.
+Zira is the partner of Cornelius, with both reporting to Dr. Zaius.
 Zira is outspoken by nature, deploring war and militancy and despising the gorillas who make both a way of life.
 In the original novel, Zira discovers that her caged laboratory human, called Ulysse Mérou, isn't a native-born, mute human of her planet, but a space traveller capable of speech.
 Zira secretly teaches him the language of the apes in hopes of eventually making a public demonstration.

 In Planet of the Apes, Zira meets astronaut Taylor, who is unable to speak after being shot in the throat.
-As Zira tends to his wound, she discovers Taylor has intelligence beyond any human she has seen, and pairs him with Nova, also intelligent, hoping the two will breed.
+As Zira tends to his wound, she discovers Taylor has intelligence beyond any human she has ever seen; she pairs him with a female human called Nova, also intelligent (though somewhat less evolved and incapable of speech), hoping the two will breed.
 Taylor eventually speaks and Zira shows him off to Cornelius.
-Both believe that he might be a missing link, to explain the similarities between ape and human behaviour and anatomy.
+Both believe that he might be a “missing link” to explain the similarities between ape-human behaviour and anatomy.
 In both novel and film, Zira ultimately helps Mérou/Taylor and Nova to escape the world of the apes, coming to appreciate each as thinking creatures like herself.

 In Beneath the Planet of the Apes, Zira and Cornelius meet the astronaut Brent, who has been sent to rescue Taylor, but is now in need of help.
 Zira treats Brent's wounds and sends him on with Nova.

-In Escape from the Planet of the Apes, Zira (who is now pregnant), Cornelius and Dr Milo travel back in time in Taylor's restored spaceship to a few months after Taylor's mission began.
-Zira and Cornelius are first celebrated by the human society, but are then rejected, partly due to Zira's confessions of her connections with human experiments.
-Zira and Cornelius are put on trial where details of their origins and humanity's downfall further stigmatises the couple.
-After her baby is born, he is swapped out for a normal baby chimp, her actual son, Milo, is moved to safety.
-Zira and Cornelius escape with the normal chimpanzee baby and are killed in the process.
-In Battle for the Planet of the Apes, Zira appears in video stills as her voice tells the story of their space flight and Earth's destruction as her son, Caesar, watches.
+In Escape from the Planet of the Apes, Zira (who is now pregnant), Cornelius and Dr Milo travel back-in-time, via Taylor's restored spaceship, to a time 1–3 years after Taylor's space mission began.
+Zira and Cornelius are first celebrated by the modern human society on Earth, but are then publicly rejected, partly due to Zira's confessions of her connections with human experiments.
+Zira and Cornelius are confined and interrogated, where details of their origin, as well as humanity's downfall, further stigmatise the couple.
+After her baby is born, he is swapped-out for another baby chimp; her actual son, Milo, is moved to safety.
+Zira and Cornelius escape with the normal chimpanzee baby but are shot in the process.
+In Battle for the Planet of the Apes, Zira appears in video stills, as her voice tells the story of their space-flight and Earth's destruction while her son, Caesar, watches.